5 Tips for a Sustainable Halloween

 2. buy healthier candy

 Traditional candy brands may be tasty, but their ingredients are kinda junky.
 Look at the label closely, and you’ll probably find palm oil (not a sustainable option unless it’s RSPO Certified Sustainable), refined sugars, corn oil, fillers, gums, flavors, and artificial coloring.
-Unreal makes some better-for-you and amazing-tasting replacements for some common candy favorites, like these, which are similar to Snickers.
+Unreal makes some better-for-you and amazing-tasting replacements for some common candy favorites, like these Unreal Dark Chocolate Caramel Peanut Nougat Bars, which are similar to Snickers.
 The bags are definitely smaller than bulk bags of traditional candy, and they can be pricy.
 Consider adding some of these to your mix.
+Try their Dark Chocolate Coconut Bars, or their Dark Chocolate Peanut Butter Cups!

 3. recycle your candy wrappers with terracycle